Schwinger particle production: Rapid switch off of the external field versus dynamical assistance: Experimental prospects

-Since modern laser facilities generating most intense laser pulses operate in the regime of $\lambda \sim 1~\mu\text{m}$, shaping the laser field on the scale of $\lambda_\text{enh}$ appears to be completely unrealistic.
-On the other hand, it is possible to generate relatively weak electromagnetic pulses having a much shorter wavelength.
+Whereas the strong field component has a wavelength of the order of $1~\mu\text{m}$, it is possible to produce relatively weak electromagnetic pulses having a much shorter wavelength.
 While such pulses cannot significantly change the strong-field profile, they can be superimposed on the strong component according to the idea of the DASE.
+Note that in this case the dynamical assistance occurs due to sufficiently large values of the weak-field frequency (small $\lambda$), while there is no need to shape the details of the field profile.
 This scenario should be feasible as the values of $\lambda_\text{enh}$ correspond to realistic energy scales: the data presented in Table~\ref{table} yields the photon energy of 1~keV--1~MeV.
-Finally, we point out that the parameters of the weak high-frequency pulse assisting the Schwinger mechanism might not allow one to treat it as a classical background.
-In this case, one should introduce quanta of the electromagnetic field (photons) in order to describe the DASE (see, e.g., Ref.~\cite{dunne_prd_2009}).
+Pursuing the analysis of more realistic setups, one can now examine field configurations that differ from our simple model~\eqref{eq:E1}.
+To illustrate this mechanism in the case of a more realistic field, we now consider